Do Prepaid Debit Cards Affect Credit Scores?

 Prepaid debit cards are a good option if you don’t have a high credit score.

-Prepaid cards are also useful if you are concerned about your card being lost and stolen.
+Prepaid debit cards online are also useful if you are concerned about your card being lost and stolen.
 If someone gains unauthorised access to your card, they won’t be able to spend more than the card’s balance, and you may be able to disable the card remotely.

-Finally, prepaid cards are easy to reload.
+Finally, prepaid debit cards are easy to reload.
 While bank savings and checking accounts may include a debit card, those accounts may also have spending and usage limits.

 Frequently asked questions